DUE TO THE VERY DYNAMIC AND UNPREDICTABLE SITUATION WITH CORONAVIRUS PANDEMIC EDGG FIELD WORKSHOP IN UKRAINE WAS POSTPONED TO 2021.

 Iwona Dembicz, Warsaw, Poland & Wädenswil, Switzerland email: email@example.com

 Idoia Biurrun, Bilbao, Spain email: firstname.lastname@example.org

 Examples of grasslands to be visited during the 14th EDGG field workshop.
 Left: Kil’chen River Valley.
 Photo: V. Maniu; middle: “Dniprovi Porohy” Regional Landscape Park.
 Photo: V. Maniuk; right: Dry grasslands in “Dniprovi Porohy” Regional Landscape Park.
 Photo: V. Maniuk.

-The 14th EDGG Field Workshop (FW) will take place in Ukraine from 25th May to 03rd June 2020.
+The 14th EDGG Field Workshop (FW) will take place in Ukraine.
 The main idea is to sample steppe grasslands along climatic gradients (precipitation and temperature) using a standardized sampling approach (Dengler et al. 2016).
 Below you can find information about the study region and FW schedule.
-The registration link for the application will be available in this page on 7th January 2020.
+The registration link for the application will be available in this page.
 All interested researchers are cordially invited to take part.

 Registration for the field workshop is now open: please follow the link Registration.
 To register for the field workshop, applicants should first log in to EDGG page on the top right Log in menu.
 Please make sure that your personal information is up to date.
 Then they can apply for the field workshop following the Registration link.
 Registration requires specific information about the attendance to the field workshop.